COVID-19 Lung Damage

 There are things patients can do to increase their chances for less severe lung damage, Galiatsatos says.

-“If you have a health issue that puts you at higher risk, make sure you’re doing everything you can to minimize that.
+“If you have a health issue that puts you at higher risk, make sure you’re doing everything you can to minimize the chance of contracting the virus.
+Also, make sure that your chronic health conditions are managed as well as they can be.
 For example, people living with diabetes, COPD or heart disease should be especially careful to manage those conditions with monitoring and taking their medications as directed.”

 Galiatsatos adds that proper nutrition and hydration can also help patients avoid complications of COVID-19.
 “Staying well fed is important for overall health.
 Proper hydration maintains proper blood volume and healthy mucous membranes in the respiratory system, which can help them better resist infection and tissue damage.”